sandypockets/easy-dates-picker/README.md

 Is this the right library for me?

-- Zero external dependencies.
+- Zero external dependencies
-- Single or range date selection.
+- Single or range date selection
-- Localized - 10 languages included.
+- Localized - Over 30 languages included
-- Optionally detect and display the parent page language.
+- Optionally detect and display the parent page language
-- Accessible, fully keyboard navigable.
+- Accessible, fully keyboard navigable
-- Cross-browser compatible.
+- Cross-browser compatible
-- Easy to style beyond the defaults.
+- Easy to style beyond the defaults
-- Lightning fast set up.
+- Lightning fast set up

-Note: if you use the date picker with a library or framework that uses a virtual DOM, then you might need to make some further modifications.
+Note: if you use the date picker with a library or framework that uses a virtual DOM (like React), then you might need to make some further modifications.

 ## Getting started
 The Easy Dates Picker is as quick to set up as it is lightweight.
 For detailed documentation, please view the [docs](https://github.com/sandypockets/easy-dates-picker/blob/main/DOCUMENTATION.md) in the repo.